Pancake Day London 2018

 Riding House Café

-The RHC aren’t doing anything special for Pancake Day, but you’ll be hard pressed to find a better pancake in the capital.
+The RHC aren’t doing anything different for Pancake Day, but you’ll be hard pressed to find a better pancake in the capital.
 It’s served with fresh fruit, maple syrup, and the real deal-sealer: vanilla clotted cream.

 Details: 43-51 Great Titchfield Street, W1W 7PQ